 The child minder ensures that the service's policies and procedures are well implemented to support the health, safety and wellbeing of the children in her care.
 The child minder had good knowledge of child protection issues and talked us through the process of escalating any concerns.
-The child minder promotes good hygiene and the children were gently reminded to wash and dry their hands after using the bathroom before and after meals or if they had sticky hands.
-The child minder promotes healthy eating and ensures the children have fruit vegetables and yoghurts every day .The child minder had a good system to record medication that is administered, along with a record of any accidents.
+The child minder promotes good hygiene and talked to the children about washing and wiping hands and gave help when appropriate.
+The child minder had a good system to record medication that is administered, along with a record of any accidents.
 Records showed she practiced fire drills with the children regularly and ensured all children were familiar with the procedure, and knew what to do in an emergency.
 The child minder also keeps clear records of children's attendance.